ikharitonov/allen-data-mining/README.md

 | 0.008171           | 1.097120          | 398484597 | 353                 | 15565        | ... |
 | ...                | ...               | ...       | ...                 | ...          | ... |

-As explained [here](http://help.brain-map.org/display/mousebrain/API#API-Expression3DGridsExpressionGridding), expression density, intensity and energy are interconnected in the following way:
+As explained [here](http://help.brain-map.org/display/mousebrain/API#API-Expression3DGridsExpressionGridding), expression density, intensity and energy are related to each other in the following way:

 ```python
 single_structure_df = exp_union_data[exp_union_data['structure_id']==15564]